chaosmaou/wivrn-guide/README.md

 If you use a different audio device like a separate headset, just select those audio devices instead.

+---
-## Testing a game
+## Testing

-At this point, it is a good idea to just launch a VR game and see how the it runs before playing with mods.
-You will have to manually run the game from Steam on you monitor the first time.
+At this point, it is a good idea to just launch a VR game and see how the it runs before playing continuing furter.
+You will have to manually run the game from Steam on your monitor the first time.

 If the game starts on your desktop but doesn’t connect to the headset, try fully re-booting WiVRn and Steam.
 Sometimes it also takes a full reboot of the headset and computer to make things work.